5l1v3r1/SAMSUNG-A5-FRP-BYPASS/README.md

 Level: Low (Your grandmohter can do this if this guide is followed step by step)

-1. Enter reccovery mode before you do anything else to wipe the device entire
+1. Enter recovery mode before you do anything else to wipe the device entire
 2. Press volume up + power button
 3. When you are in recovery mode press on wipe cache followed by wipe device once done
 4. Choose reboot device after you wiped device, in meanwhile device is starting remove simcard from device and let hte "locket" bet off